Advertiser Disclosure

 Include an Explanation in Writing

-Draft up a letter explaining the circumstances surrounding your bankruptcy and how you’ve modified your behaviors or changed your financial situation to prevent history from repeating itself.
+Draft a letter explaining the circumstances surrounding your bankruptcy and how you’ve modified your behaviors or changed your financial situation to prevent history from repeating itself.
 A written explanation provides greater insight into your side of the story that led to the extenuating circumstances, and the underwriter may consider it when you apply for a mortgage.

 Advertisement Disclosure